What makes an application complete?

 Checklists can be downloaded in the related information section on the right

-There are six easy steps to preparing a good application.
+There are five easy steps to preparing a good application.

 Talk to Council staff about controls, policies and standards to be addressed.